Ibrahim-Shaaban/rooms-management/README.md

 * user can make reservations with start date is more advanced than current date
 * APIs require user to be authenticated : make_reservation , cancel_reservation and get all rooms
 * user can cancel reservation by using resevation_id
+* cancel reservation API reuires authroization to check if user made the request is the same user who made this reservation

 ## What will i do if I have more time ?
 * register user with email and confirm his email by sending otp code to his email